bozsahin/thebench/README.md

 PYTHON UPGRADE NOTE:

-If you want to move to another python for this tool, say python3.141519, and have that python installed, then run the install script FROM thebench home as
+If you want to move to another python for this tool, say python3.141519, and have that python installed, then re-run the install script FROM thebench home as

 <code>./bench.sh reset python3.141519</code>